 So pro-Trump Republicans (and some others) say fact-checking is unfair, designed to enable moderators to make a name for themselves at the expense of those on the ballot.
 Retired PBS anchor Jim Lehrer, a frequent moderator, says he was there to help the candidates advance their own arguments and rebuttals.
 Fox's Chris Wallace, no stranger to a tough question, says he does not intend to perform that role.

-PBS's Gwen Ifill, a veteran of such duties, recently wrote she believes moderators often need to step out of the way.
-But she added, "it is the moderator's responsibility to anticipate the [answers] well enough to add clarity if it is needed."
+PBS's Gwen Ifill, a veteran of such duties, recently wrote that she believes moderators often need to step out of the way.
+But she added that "it is the moderator's responsibility to anticipate the [answers] well enough to add clarity if it is needed."

 And this is the central rub.
 No one votes, as Ifill points out, for moderators.
 And debates are spectacles, usually joint appearances by candidates rather than true debates.
 Yet insights and newsworthy moments emerge.
 Surely an anchor such as Lester Holt does not abdicate his duties as a truth-seeker and a journalist by serving as a debate moderator.
 Nor are such events a showcase for moderators to prove their likeability or cleverness.
 They need to pick their spots and serve their viewers — and our nation's voters.